-Procedure and driver screen for enabling CrossFireX/SLI technology may differ by graphics cards and driver version.
+Procedure and driver screen for enabling CrossFireX/SLI technology may differ by graphics cards.
 Refer to the manual that came with your graphics cards for more information about enabling CrossFireX/SLI technology.

 1-7 Back Panel Connectors

 USB 2.0/1.1 Port